 - Pulmonary Fibrosis

 Pulmonary fibrosis occurs when lung tissue becomes damaged and scarred.
-This thickened, stiff tissue makes it more difficult for lungs to work properly.
+This thickened, stiff tissue makes it more difficult for the lungs to work properly.
 As pulmonary fibrosis worsens, a person becomes progressively short of breath.

 Causes: The list of substances and conditions that can lead to pulmonary fibrosis is long.
 Even so, in most cases, the cause is never found.
 Pulmonary fibrosis with no known cause is called idiopathic pulmonary fibrosis.